inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 is dragged around, the signal of the host it is closer to appears as the stronger signal on the spectrum figure.
 Note that the power density axis scale keeps changing as the transmitted signals reach the other hosts.
 The scale also depends on where the probe is dragged;
-when its dragged further, smaller signal power density is encountered, and the lower boundary of the scale extends.
+when it's dragged further, smaller signal power density is encountered, and the lower boundary of the scale extends.

 Spectrogram